renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Before the first commit in a repository, Renovate will:

 1. Run `gpg import` (if you haven't before)
-1. Run `git config user.signingkey` and `git config commit.gpgsign true`
+2. Run `git config user.signingkey` and `git config commit.gpgsign true`

 The `git` commands are run locally in the cloned repo instead of globally.
-This reduces the chance of unintended consequences with global Git configs on shared systems.
+This reduces the chance of unintended consequences of global Git configs on shared systems.

 ## gitTimeout